Information for Inpatients

 We have a responsibility to protect our staff from violence, threatening behaviour and verbal abuse.
 Staff have the same rights as patients to be treated with respect and dignity at all times and are asked to record incidences of violence and aggression.

 A no smoking policy is strictly enforced at all our hospital sites.
-If you are a smoker due to come into hospital please speak to your GP about getting support or contact the Dorset SmokeStop service on 0800 007 6653 or www.dorsetsmokestop.com
+If you are a smoker due to come into hospital please speak to your GP about getting support or contact the LiveWell Dorset service on 0800 840 1628 or visit www.livewelldorset.co.uk/stop-smoking

-Refreshments are available at Dorset County Hospital from Damers Restaurant, located on the first floor in North Wing, at the Friends of Dorset County Hospital shop on the ground floor in North Wing and at the Terrace Café located on the first floor in South Wing.
+Refreshments are available at Dorset County Hospital from Damers Restaurant (North Wing Level 2), the Friends of Dorset County Hospital shop (South Wing Level 1) and at the Terrace Café (South Wing Level 2).